On this page:

 Using second-hand parts

-- Second-hand parts can be used for some repairs, but not for brakes or seatbelts.
-Any second-hand airbag used must be one that has not been activated previously.
+- Any second-hand airbag used must be one that has not been activated previously.

 - The mechanic must give you any parts removed from your car if you ask for them, except those that must be returned to the manufacturer for warranty claim purposes.